 Association for Advancing Quality in Educator Preparation (AAQEP)

 Founded in 2017, AAQEP is a membership association and quality assurance agency that provides accreditation services and formative support to all types of educator preparation providers.
 The organization promotes excellent, effective, and innovative educator preparation that is committed to evidence-based improvement in a collaborative professional environment.
 AAQEP is nationally recognized by the Council for Higher Education Accreditation.
 Visit aaqep.org for more information.
 The programs listed here have been awarded full accreditation by AAQEP through December 31, 2028.
 Full accreditation acknowledges that a program prepares effective educators who continue to grow as professionals and has demonstrated the commitment and capacity to maintain quality.

 Accreditation Council for Business Schools and Programs (ACBSP)

-Northcentral's Business Administration programs in the School of Business are accredited by ACBSP.
+Northcentral is proud to accredit their business programs with ACBSP.
 As a leading accreditation association for business education, ACBSP "develops, promotes, and recognizes best practices that contribute to continuous improvement of business education."
 The Association emphasizes the importance of "learning how to learn," by balancing teaching and research activities to enhance the quality of classroom instruction and contribute to student learning.
 To learn more about the ACBSP, visit their website.